osmosis-labs/osmosis/x/authenticator/README.md

 # Circuit Breaker

 For the initial release, this module will be provided behind a "circuit breaker" or feature switch.
-This means that the feature will be controlled by the `authenticator_active_state` parameter.
+This means that the feature will be controlled by the `is_smart_account_active` parameter.
 If that parameter is set to false, the authenticator module will not be used and the classic cosmos sdk authentication will be used instead.

 # Using authenticators from JS